Open NowNon-Profit

 What activities are funded?

-Funded activities can include development of corporate and clinical governance models and systems, regional health planning, community engagement and stakeholder consultation, memoranda of understanding, legal entity and governance changes, capacity building activities, and development of an evaluation strategy to support transition of health services to community control.
+Funded activities can include development of corporate and clinical governance models and systems, development of a regional health plan, community engagement and stakeholder consultation, memorandums of understanding, legal entity and governance changes, capacity building activities, and agreement of an evaluation strategy.

 How do I apply for the Indigenous Australians' Health Programme Northern Territory Pathways to Community Control?